-Well, in the old days, most engines had camshafts located down low inside the cylinder block and opened and closed the valves via a series of levers and pivots.
-But in a DOHC design, the camshafts are located at the very top of the engine where the lobes can act directly on the valves, saving complexity and weight and allowing the engine to rev faster, which is the way of the world.
+Older engines have their camshafts located down low inside the cylinder block and operated the valves via a series of levers and pivots.
+These engines are described as OHV or overhead valve.
+But in an overhead cam design, the camshafts are located at the very top of the engine where the lobes can act directly on the valves, reducing complexity and weight and allowing the engine to rev faster.

-By using two camshafts instead of one, it’s easier to make an engine with four valves per cylinder while, at the same time, arranging those valves in a more efficient pattern.
+By using two camshafts instead of one, it’s easier to design and build an engine with multiple valves per cylinder, which boosts efficiency and power and torque while, at the same time, arranging those valves in a more efficient and compact pattern.

 It used to be a big deal, but with a few notable exceptions (mainly old school, large capacity V8s) all modern engines feature DOHC these days.
 The popularity of DOHC might be new, but the technology itself is not.
 As early as 1912, Peugeot had a four-cylinder DOHC design which it used to win the French Grand Prix of that year.

 Just when you had got your head around what single and double camshafts mean, we might be about to lose them altogether.
 Some engine manufacturers are working on technology that does away with the camshaft completely, with valves operated by electric or hydraulic solenoids.

 Swedish hypercar maker Koenigsegg already has a vehicle in production with its 'cam-less' engine, and Formula 1 engines have been functioning without camshafts for many years.

 But beyond that, electric vehicles - which require no camshafts, pistons, cranks or anything in the way of rotating parts much beyond the main motor rotor - will spell the end of the camshaft and anything it attaches to.